Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Proofs of the main results

 \subsection{Maximum agreement subtree bound}

 In this section, we prove Theorem~\ref{thm_MAST_upper} from two intermediate results.
 The first one, Corollary~\ref{prop:sum sqrt prod mass}, is a direct corollary of Proposition~\ref{prop_homeo_mass}.
-The second one, Lemma~\ref{lem:bound mast of two regions}, roughly says that the square root upper bound holds simultaneously in all regions of $T_n$ and $T'_n$.
+The second one, Lemma~\ref{lem:bound mast of two regions}, roughly says that the square root upper bound holds simultaneously in all regions of $T_n$ and $T'_n$ (its proof relies on the same ideas as the classic square root upper bound).
 We will only state this lemma here, and prove it in the next subsection. \begin{corollary} Let $\left( \mathcal{T}, \left( \Rr[\ii] \right)_{\ii \in \mathbb{T}_3} \right)$ be a decomposed Brownian tree and let $\mathcal{T}'$ be an independent Brownian tree.
 There exists a constant $\rho>0$ such that with probability $1-o_k(1)$, for any homeomorphism $\Psi: \mathcal T \rightarrow \mathcal{T}'$, we have

 \end{corollary} \begin{proof} Let $\xi, \eta>0$ be given by Proposition~\ref{prop_homeo_mass}, and let $\Psi : \Tt \to \Tt'$ be a homeomorphism.
-For $U^{k,\Psi}$ defined as in Proposition~\ref{prop_homeo_mass} and on the event of probability $1-o_k(1)$ on which its conclusion holds, we can write
+For $U^{k,\Psi}$ defined as in Proposition~\ref{prop_homeo_mass} and on the event of probability $1-o_k(1)$ on which its conclusion holds, we can write for $k$ large enough